JFF-Bohdan/tamaku/README.md

 ## Game rules

-Pat and Mat are playing a game called GoRoKu on their pocket calculator.
+Pat and Mat are playing a game called Tamaku on their pocket calculator.
 The game begins with a positive integer displayed on the calculator screen.
 Pat starts the game and then they alternate their turns.
 At each turn: